 Click the More ( ⋮ ) icon to view example traces.
 Click one of the traces to view the full trace in the Trace view.
 Click View in Service Directory to return to the Service Health view where you can view the sparkline charts and any deployment markers, but for this service and operation, .

-The Tags with Errors table shows you tags that may be correlated with the increase in errors—that is, these tags more often appear on spans with errors.
+The Attributes with Errors table shows you attributes that may be correlated with the increase in errors—that is, these attributes more often appear on spans with errors.
 It also allows you to compare the errors per minute in the baseline and the regression windows.
-Because tags provide contextual data about a span, this table can often give you clues to what might be causing the errors.
+Because attributes provide contextual data about a span, this table can often give you clues to what might be causing the errors.

 Learn more about Correlations